dannyissocool/net-ninja-gatsby-portfolio/README.md

-Tutorial for building a portfolio website from the Youtube channel The Net Ninja.
+Tutorial for building a portfolio website using GatsbyJS from the Youtube channel The Net Ninja.